 Wamego West Elementary School is committed to maintaining a learning environment that is free from sexual harassment and all related actions, and where all students/staff can work and study together comfortably and productively.
 West prohibits any form of sexual harassment.

-Please see the Student Handbook for a detailed explanation of the sexual harassment policy.
+Please see the BOE Policy Handbook and the USD 320 Student Code of Conduct for a detailed explanation of the sexual harassment policy.